Spring Garden Revival

 Professional Application Standards, Equipment Calibration & Safety Protocols

-Professional fertilizer application in Dighton requires strict adherence to technical and safety standards.
-All commercial applicators must be certified under MDAR Category 36 and complete ongoing education.
-Equipment calibration is mandatory annually using catch pan testing, with adjustments for product density and spread pattern.
-Application techniques include overlapping passes (12–24 inches), proper speed (3–4 mph rotary, 2–3 mph drop), and edge guards.
-Safety protocols require PPE (goggles, dust masks, gloves, long sleeves), daily equipment inspection, and first aid certification.
-Maintain soil test verification, document application rates, and monitor turf response post-application.
-Educate clients on irrigation, mowing, and traffic restrictions for optimal results.
+Professional standards require MA MDAR Category 36 certification, specialized training, and annual equipment calibration using catch pan testing.
+Ensure uniform distribution with overlapping passes (12–24 inches for rotary spreaders), proper speed (3–4 mph rotary, 2–3 mph drop), and edge guards near non-target areas.
+Safety protocols include PPE (safety glasses, dust masks, chemical-resistant gloves), daily equipment inspection, and first aid certification.
+Maintain pre-application soil test verification, document application rates, and monitor turf response post-application.
+Educate clients on irrigation, traffic restrictions, and mowing height.
+For training and certification:

 Integrated Nutrient Management & Organic Fertilizer Options for Dighton’s Acidic Soils